ryanrajendran/Planit-Assessment/README.md

 Tool used: Selenium   Language: Java   IDE: Eclipse

-All four test cases have been automated and executed successfully.
-For Test case 3, space has been assumed as invalid character for text boxes 'Forename' and 'Message'.
+Four test cases that were required to be automated has been executed successfully.
+The code is contained within this repository.
+Only assumption made was for Test case 3 where space has been assumed as invalid character for text boxes 'Forename' and 'Message'.

-No limits set for interactions with this repository being set as public and visible to anyone.
+Access restrictions: No limit are set for interactions with this repository being set as public and visible to anyone.

  </p>